marcelvenema/lab-playground/README.md

 ***

 <img src="media/banner_lab.png" align="left"/>
-Ansible playbook to install and configure a development lab playground server.
-It will automatically install Ansible, Git, Hashicorp Vault, and Nexus Repository OSS.
+An Ansible playbook to install and configure a development lab playground server.
+It will automatically install Ansible, Git, HashiCorp Vault, and Nexus Repository OSS.
 This serves as a foundation for an infrastructure-as-code playground environment.
-Use this playground to learn and play with Ansible playbooks and roles.
-Examine the framework and ultimately develop new Ansible playbooks and roles to become an Ansible master.
+Use this playground to learn and experiment with Ansible playbooks and roles.
+Examine the framework and ultimately develop new Ansible playbooks and roles to become proficient in Ansible.

 ***